luisdrita/RoadSafety/readme.md

 ![](./img/dataset/images_distribution.png)

-**360 degrees compiled images** (img_id = 23052)
+**Example of data point with 4 images covering 360º angle**

 ![](./img/dataset/gsv_img_angles.png)

+img_id = 23052

+**Statistics on the number of available images per LSOA in the dataset**

 Minimum | Maximum | Mean | Standard Deviation | Mode | Median
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 1 | 211 | 27 | 24 | 25 | 11

+**Total number of available images**

 Number Images in GSV Dataset | Number of LSOA identified Images (image_labels.csv) | Number of Non-Repeated LSOA identified Images (image_labels.csv) | Number of Image Identified LSOAs (image_labels.csv)
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 518 350 | 512 812 | 478 724 | 4832

-#### Files
+**Generated files**

 File            |  Description
 :-------------------------:|:-------------------------:
-[imgId_lsoa.json](https://github.com/warcraft12321/RoadSafety/blob/master/imgId_lsoa.json) |  File converting image Ids into the LSOAs they belong.
+[imgId_lsoa.json](https://github.com/warcraft12321/RoadSafety/blob/master/imgId_lsoa.json) |  File linking image ids to the LSOAs they belong.
-[lsoa_number_images.json](https://github.com/warcraft12321/RoadSafety/blob/master/yolov5/lsoa_number_images.json) |  Number of available GSV images per LSOA
+[lsoa_number_images.json](https://github.com/warcraft12321/RoadSafety/blob/master/yolov5/lsoa_number_images.json) |  Number of available GSV images per LSOA.

 ### Object Detection | [YOLOv5](https://github.com/ultralytics/yolov5)

+**Description**

 YOLOv5 is the most recent version of YOLO which was originally developed by Joseph Redmon.
-First version runs in framework called Darknet which was purposely built to execute YOLO.
+First version runs in a framework called Darknet which was purposely built to execute YOLO.

-Version 5 is the 2nd model which was not developed by Joseph Redmon (after version 4) and the first running in the state-of-the-art machine learning framework PyTorch.
+Version 5 is the 2nd model which was not developed by Joseph Redmon (after version 4) and the first running in the state-of-the-art machine learning framework, in this case, PyTorch.

 This model was pre-trained using Coco dataset.
 Thus, it is able to identify 80 object categories.
 Distributed over 11 categories.

 <details>
-  <summary>COCO Categories</summary>
+  <summary>Full list of MS Coco categories</summary>

 Person | Vehicle | Outdoor | Animal | Accessory | Sports | Kitchen | Food | Furniture | Electronic | Appliance | Indoor
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: